jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 refactor: make it better
 #################################################################################

 Wait a minute!
 Is it that easy?
-Do I provide the expectation of the test to make it pass?
+Do I give the test what it expects to make it pass?
 In the green phase, Yes.
 I do the easiest thing that will make a failing test pass.

 This solution shows a problem with the test, I have to "Make it Better".
-The ``add`` function returns ``1`` no matter what inputs it gets, it is a :doc:`singleton function </functions/test_singleton_functions>`.
-The ``add`` :ref:`function<functions>` passes the test but does not meet the actual requirement, I want it to do a calculation with the inputs instead. .
+Though the ``add`` function passes the test, it does not meet the actual requirement, it returns ``1`` no matter what inputs it gets, I want it to do a calculation with the inputs and return the result

 .. _test_addition_refactor_red: